lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 A simple unit test on app.ts
 ----------------------------

-We probably haven't got much logic in `app.ts` worthy of unit testing.
-However, `app.ts` is the root source file, if we include it in our test suite, all other spec that we write will be included too.
+We probably haven't got much logic in `app.ts` worthy of unit testing, but being the root source file it makes a sensible starting point.

 `cp clicker/app/app.spec.ts myApp/app/app.spec.ts`